 This course offers hands on training to equip the attendee with safe and effective Grade V techniques that can be used in a clinical setting the next day.
-It is designed to add to, not replace, the skill set each therapist has acquired in his or her training and experience.
+It is designed to add to, not replace, the skill set each clinician has in his or her training and experience.
 Expect a fun and educational weekend!

 Ken Cooper began his clinical career as a 1981 Physical Therapy graduate of the University of Texas Health Science Center at Dallas.
 After several years of practice in Lubbock, Texas, he returned to Dallas and attended Parker College of Chiropractic and graduated Summa Cum Laude and Valedictorian.
 He currently owns and operates Cooper Functional Services and Harwood Physical Therapy Clinic in Bedford, Texas.
 His practice focus is on orthopedics, dry needling and acupuncture and has enjoyed treating collegiate and professional athletes, including many Dallas Cowboys, since 1990.
 For a more detailed bio, please click the link above.